MicrosoftDocs/azure-docs/articles/communication-services/how-tos/calling-sdk/push-notifications.md

 # Enable push notifications for calls

+Push notifications send information from your application to users' devices.
+You can use push notifications to show a dialog, play a sound, or display incoming call into the app's UI layer.

 In this article, you learn how to enable push notifications for Azure Communication Services calls.
-Setting up the push notifications lets your users know when they have an incoming call, which they can then answer.

-## Overview of push notifications

-Push notifications send information from your application to users' devices.
-You can use push notifications to show a dialog, play a sound, or display incoming call into the app UI layer.
-Azure Communication Services provides integrations with [Azure Event Grid](../../../event-grid/overview.md) and [Azure Notification Hubs](../../../notification-hubs/notification-hubs-push-notification-overview.md) that enable you to add push notifications to your apps.
+Communication Services provides integrations with [Azure Event Grid](../../../event-grid/overview.md) and [Azure Notification Hubs](../../../notification-hubs/notification-hubs-push-notification-overview.md) that enable you to add push notifications to your apps.

-### TTL token
+## Overview of TTL tokens

 The time-to-live (TTL) token is a setting that determines the length of time that a notification token stays valid before becoming invalid.
 This setting is useful for applications where user engagement doesn't require daily interaction but remains critical over longer periods.